 You can find an expanded version of this feature, with more background on the London psychedelic arts scene and the BBC Radiophonic Workshop, and some more theories on where Carnival Of Light might have ended up being reused, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can hear me chatting to Chris Shaw about the Abbey Road-derived psychedelic splendour of the Yellow Submarine soundtrack here.
+You can hear me chatting to Chris Shaw about the Yellow Submarine soundtrack here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.